AntonioRochaAZ/CPP-Game/docs/sphinx/docs_src/ECS/Components/Transform.rst

 =========

 Component defining the position of an Entity on screen.
-Other components such as the :ref:`Sprite </src/ecs/components/sprite.rst>` and the :ref:`KeyboardController </src/ecs/components/KeyboardController.rst>` may depend on this Component.
+Other components such as the :cpp:class:`Sprite` and the :cpp:class:`KeyboardController` may depend on this Component.

 .. warning::